-I do put all my efforts into the Billy Sohns/Memorial show Sunday July 11 to honor two of the most important people in our hobby I have ever known, Billy Sohns, Dave King.
+I do put all my efforts into the Billy Sohns/Memorial show Sunday to honor two of the most important people in our hobby I have ever known, Billy Sohns, Dave King.

-With great sponsors for awards, sponsors for corrals, entertainment sponsors, Rockin Ronnie puts together a fabulous oldie show for car owners and spectators to enjoy.
-The show has moved to beautiful Clawson K of C Hall 14 1/2 Elmwood Ave. and Livernois (Main) Please try to join us and bring a friend.
+With great sponsors for awards, sponsors for corrals, entertainment sponsors, Rockin Ronnie puts together a fabulous 2-hour live oldie show for car owners and spectators to enjoy.

 My duty is to carry on in the way things have always been.
 United Street Machine Assoc. is solid and strong.
-With help from the greatest dedicated staff of volunteers to all the fantastic car owners USMA will continue to achieve great events.
-2021 will be our last season of doing all our charity show full schedule.
-In 2021 we will host a few less cruises and less charity car shows.
+With help from the greatest dedicated staff of volunteers to all the fantastic car owners USMA was able to achieve great events.
+The USMA Farewell Tour has ended.
 Retirement sounds great!
 I want to go play like those who attend our events.